-The Northeast Neighborhood is the largest of the neighborhoods by land area (area) and generally includes all of the residential areas east of Interstate 75 extending to the Myakka River.
+The Northeast Neighborhood is the largest of the neighborhoods by land area and generally includes all of the residential areas east of Interstate 75 extending to the Myakka River.
 This Neighborhood is bordered along its western boundary by both the Laurel Road and the Knights Trail Neighborhoods.
-This Neighborhood has been witnessing experienced the majority of the Ccity's residential growth and currently includes the following active residential communities (developed and/or approved for development):
+This Neighborhood has experienced the majority of the City's residential growth and currently includes the following active residential communities (developed and/or approved for development):

 - Venetian Golf and River Club

-- Villages of Milano
+- Milano

 - Toscana Isles

 - Willow Chase

 - Vistera

 - Vicenza

 - Venice Woodlands

 - Palencia

-The Northeast Neighborhood encompasses approximately 2,922 acres (gross acreage) or approximately 26.5 percent of the total Ccity size (area) including roads/rights-of-way (ROW).
-The existing future land uses are displayed in Table LU-NE-1.
+The Northeast Neighborhood encompasses approximately 2,922 acres (gross acreage) or approximately 26.5 percent of the total City size (area) including roads/rights-of-way (ROW).
+The existing future land uses are displayed Table LU-NE-1.
 The data presented gives an overview of acreages, intensities, and densities for the Northeast Neighborhood.
-Comparable citywide data is presented in Table LU-NE-2.:-.
-Based on information obtained in 2016 from the Sarasota County Property Appraiser's Office, there are approximately:
+Comparable citywide data is presented in Table LU-NE-2.